 LEARN TO PAINT DYNAMIC AND EXCITING OILS WITH EASE

-Learn to paint dynamic and exciting oils with ease.
+In this special condensed 2 day workshop, you will learn to paint dynamic and exciting oils with ease.
 This really fun and informative workshop will cover the basic principles of oil painting and get you painting simple and easy to understand objects in a short time.
 The idea of this workshop is to get you comfortable with the process of painting while teaching you how to paint dynamic and exciting paintings.
 The class includes interesting and memorable discussions on all the basic elements of painting including, composition, massing, building form, light and shadow: and depending on your own style, knowing when a work is finished (learning how to not overwork your painting).
 Douglas delivers sound principles of painting that are an incredible foundation for your painting, and whether a person who has never ever picked up a brush, a relatively new painter or a more accomplished painter looking for some strong points to review, it will make sense.

 After the brief morning intro, a very hands-on approach to the class, gets students organized and preparing to paint.
 Students will learn how to set up their palette with the basic colors and understand why this is helpful.
 Douglas will overview his palette and concepts that his work entails and do a subsequent demonstration painting throughout the next few days for each subject that the class paints.
 Sometimes the demo is a step by step and sometimes the demo is done first and remains as an example you can follow and reference.
 There is nothing to be afraid of or self conscious of and Douglas will get you through all the tricky parts and you will have fun.